Bad König: Jewish community

 In (Bad) König there was a Jewish community until 1939.
 Its establishment went back to the 18th century.
 The town’s Jewish population peaked at 100 about 1880.
 It was an Orthodox community.
 The Jewish families in town owned livestock and horse businesses, cereal and flour businesses, manufacturing businesses and colonial goods businesses as well as those that made glass and porcelain.
 The firm J. Mannheimer had a great shop for farming machinery.
 For Jewish resort guests there was a kosher guesthouse.
-The synagogue built in 1795-1797 was heavily damaged on Kristallnacht (9 November 1938), and in 1939 it was torn down.
+The synagogue built in 1795–1797 was heavily damaged on Kristallnacht (9 November 1938), and in 1939 it was torn down.
 In 1933 there were still 72 Jews living in town.
 Because of the scenes of utter brutality in connection with Kristallnacht, most of them left town, especially as from 1939 they were no longer allowed to buy food.
-At least ten Jews from Bad König were deported to the camps and murdered.
+At least ten Jews from Bad König were deported to extermination camps and murdered.